 The development of AI is creating new opportunities to improve the lives of people around the world.
-It is also raising new questions about the best way to build fairness, interpretability, privacy, security, and other moral and ethical values into these systems.
+It’s also raising new questions about the best way to build fairness, interpretability, privacy, security, and other moral and ethical values into these systems.

-Using Jupyter Notebook and high-level TensorFlow APIs, this presentation will share hands-on examples that highlight current work and recommended practices towards building AI systems that are fair and inclusive for all.
-Throughout the presentation, we will discuss how to design your model using concrete goals for fairness and inclusion, the importance of using representative datasets to train and test models, how to check a system for unfair biases, and how to analyze performance.
-Each of these points will be accompanied by a technical demonstration that is readily available for the attendees to try for themselves.
+Using the Jupyter Notebook and high-level TensorFlow APIs, Andrew Zaldivar shares hands-on examples that highlight current work and recommended practices toward building AI systems that are fair and inclusive for all.
+You’ll learn how to design your model using concrete goals for fairness and inclusion, the importance of using representative datasets to train and test models, how to check a system for unfair biases, and how to analyze performance.
+Each of these points will be accompanied by a technical demonstration that is readily available for you to try for yourself.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com